danielkellyio/danielkelly.io/content/blog/state-management-with-vue-observable.md

 ---
 title: State Management with Vue Observable
-description: `Vue.observable()` is better than Vuex for keeping up with reactive state in Vue.
+description: Vue.observable() is better than Vuex for keeping up with reactive state in Vue.
 ---

 `Vue.observable()` is a great way to keep up with reactive state in Vue.
-"Maybe" you think, "but what about Vuex"?
+"Maybe..." you think, "but what about Vuex?"
 I've used Vuex for a few production level products and yes it does its job, but writing it is simply no fun.
 It's overly verbose, doesn't play nicely with my IDE, and more.

 ## Vue Observable Benefits
 So what does `Vue.observable()` provide that Vuex does not?
 1. It's less verbose
-2. No useless actions vs mutations distinction
-    * (and don't have to remember which method to call (dispatch or commit))
+2. No useless actions vs mutations distinction (and don't have to remember which method to call (dispatch or commit))
-3. No magic strings
-    * ie calling mutations with commit('functionIdentifiedByString')
+3. No magic strings (ie calling mutations with commit('functionIdentifiedByString'))
 4. Plain old method calls makes my IDE happy
     * My IDE can easily jump to or autocomplete `store.increment()` but not `store.dispatch('increment')`
 5. Getters are just plain JS getters (no new concepts to learn)